yifanlu0227/ChatSim/README.md

 ### Step 2: Install background rendering engine

-We offer two background rendering method, one is `McNeRF` in our paper, another is [`3D Gaussian Splatting`](https://github.com/graphdeco-inria/gaussian-splatting). `McNeRF` encodes the exposure time and achieves brightness-consistent rendering. `3D Gaussian Splatting` is much faster (**about 50 x**) in rendering and have higher PSNR in training views.
+We offer two background rendering methods, one is `McNeRF` in our paper, and another is [`3D Gaussian Splatting`](https://github.com/graphdeco-inria/gaussian-splatting). `McNeRF` encodes the exposure time and achieves brightness-consistent rendering. `3D Gaussian Splatting` is much faster (**about 50 x**) in rendering and has higher PSNR in training views.
 However, strong perspective shifts result in noticeable artifacts.

 **McNeRF**